jordandouglas/LowESS/README.md

 *Monday 3 July, 2023*

-The theme is to identify the conditions that make a Bayesian phylogenetic configuration poorly converge to equilibrium during MCMC.
+The theme is to identify the conditions that make a Bayesian phylogenetic configuration inept at convergence during MCMC.
 This may arise from conflicting signals in the data, an over-specified or under-specified model, or it could simply be due to the existing MCMC proposal kernels being ill-equipped to traverse the posterior space efficiently.

 The two challenges in this competition share the same objective: find the conditions which give the **smallest** effective sample size (ESS) per million states.
-The ESS of the posterior density will be printed in the output and can also be measured in Tracer.

 ## The benchmark

-The benchmark dataset and model attained an ESS of 775 (standard error: 25) on the posterior density, and 762 (44) on likelihood.
+The benchmark dataset and model attained an ESS of 775 (standard error: 25) on the posterior density, and 762 (44) on the likelihood.
 These numbers were attained from running the full MCMC chain across 10 replicates with a 10% burn-in.
 The maximum possible ESS on a chain of this length is 901.

-Can you do worse than the benchmark?
+**Can you do worse than the benchmark?**